How to Toilet Train Your Puppy

 Crate training establishes your pup a territory in your household and gives them confidence.
 Dogs have the basal instinct to keep sleeping and eating area clean and crate trained dogs will naturally preserve this habit.
 Learn more by reading our article: Crate Training Your Puppy

 In case of accidents...

 Supervise your pup in all areas of the house, so as to reduce the risk of accidents.
 Over time you may increase the area your pup can access as their toilet training progresses.
 Remember that accidents happen.
 If your puppy toilets in the house, stay calm and avoid any anger or scolding.
 They might interpret your anger or frustration as punishment for relieving themselves in general and may develop sneaky habits or avoid going within your presence.
-Calmly clean up after your puppy using an enzymatic cleaner to remove the scent from the wrong area and get back to teaching the routine you need them to follow.
+Calmly clean up after your puppy using an enzymatic cleaner to remove the scent from the wrong area and get back to enforcing your routine.

-Always remember your pupper is unique in every way, thus they may not make progress in potty training as fast as other dogs.
-But they'll get there!
+Always remember that every pupper is unique, so they may not progress in potty training as fast as other dogs.
+But have patience - they'll get there!
 Dogs instinctively want to please and most would do anything to impress their human.